Eridan-Games-Studio/eridan-wiki/docs/community/getting-started.md

 - **Atomic Horizon: Warcaskets**: Free-to-play tactical game

 ### For Experienced Gamers
-- **Rika: The Board Game**: Deep strategic gameplay with asymmetric factions
+- **The Rite of Rika**: Deep strategic gameplay with asymmetric factions
 - **Rika: Aliens as Allies**: Therapeutically-inspired narrative RPG

 ## Understanding Our Worlds